How to Become a Real Estate Agent

 2. Learn your state’s real estate regulations.

 Once you satisfy any basic requirements for your state, you'll typically need to enroll in a program that allows you to take a certain number of hours of real estate courses from an approved school or organization.
-You usually have to pay for these courses, which will vary by state.
+You typically need to pay for these courses, and prices vary by state.
 Also, some states have reciprocity agreements with other states, which means if you earn your license in one state, another state will let you practice there without additional coursework.

 3. Prepare for the exam.